 Known as Scotland’s golf coast, East Lothian is just a few miles from Edinburgh.
 Home to 22 golf courses and 30 miles of stunning coastline it is one of Scotland’s finest golfing destinations.
-Below are our top picks for golf in East Lothian.
+There are also a number of top courses on the outskirts of Edinburgh ideal if staying in the city.
+Below are our top picks for golf in Edinburgh & East Lothian.

 Please use our price key to allow you to get an idea of the green fees for each course.
 This can help to see what courses will work for your budget.